MangaManagerORG/Manga-Tagger/README.md

 Intended to be used in a docker container: https://hub.docker.com/r/banhcanh/manga-tagger

-input Files and folders still have to be named like this : %MANGA%/%MANGA% -.- %CHAPTER%.cbz
+input Files still have to be named like this (they can be in their own %MANGA% directory, or not) : %MANGA% -.- %CHAPTER%.cbz

 ## Features: